 - Inflation (CPI):

 - FDI Inflow:

-Former guerrilla Jose Mujica was elected president of Uruguay in 2009.
+Former leftist guerrilla Jose Mujica was elected president in 2009.
 After strong growth in 2010 and 2011, the economy has slowed.
+Trade has been hurt by commercial restrictions in Argentina.
 State involvement in the economy is substantial, and deregulation is needed in telecommunications, energy, and public utilities.
 Crime and violence are increasing, and drug trafficking is a problem in urban areas.
 Uruguay is a founding member of MERCOSUR and signed a Trade and Investment Framework Agreement with the United States in 2007.
 The economy is still based largely on exports of commodities like milk, beef, rice, and wool.
-Uruguay offers excellent banking services, including branches of some of the world’s largest banks, but an information-sharing agreement with Argentina has reduced consumer confidence in the country as a safe haven for assets.
+Despite excellent banking services, including branches of some of the world’s largest banks, an information-sharing agreement with Argentina has reduced consumer confidence in Uruguay as a safe haven for assets.

-Uruguay is one of Latin America’s least corrupt countries.
-A Transparency Law criminalizes a broad range of potential abuses of power by officeholders, including the laundering of funds related to public corruption cases.
+Corruption is low by regional standards, and by 2013, government institutions had established a fairly strong record of accountability to the electorate.
+The Transparency Law criminalizes a broad range of potential abuses of power by officeholders.
 The judiciary is relatively independent, but the court system remains severely backlogged.
-Private property is generally secure, and expropriation is unlikely.
-Contracts are enforced, and regulations protect IPR.
+Private property is generally secure, expropriation is unlikely, and contracts are enforced.

 The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-Overall tax revenue constitutes 27.2 percent of the economy.
-Public expenditures are equivalent to one-third of the domestic economy.
-Government debt is 54 percent of GDP.
-Regional drought has pushed up energy costs, widening the budget deficit.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden amounts to 27.6 percent of gross domestic product.
+Government spending equals 34.1 percent of domestic output, and public debt equals approximately 60 percent of the domestic economy.